harlanhaskins/Personal-Site/_posts/2015-04-26-on-opinionated-tools.markdown

 ### 'Garbage in, garbage out.'

-Python handles this by accepting all sorts of garbage -- and letting the requisite garbage flow in response.
+Unopinionaed languages handle this by accepting all sorts of garbage -- and letting the requisite garbage flow in response.

-Haskell stops the garbage from getting in.
+Opinionated languages stop the garbage from getting in.

 ## Databases